vieduy/zac2022-lyric-alignment/README.md

 ### Problem with datasets

-After fine-tuning this method on ZaloAI 2022 datasets, we realize that the results in the public leaderboard seem not good $\\approx 0.52$.
+First, we tried to fine-tuning this method on ZaloAI 2022 datasets, the results in the public leaderboard seem not good $\\approx 0.52$.
+After EDA data of training set, we realized that Ground-truth has been mislabeled quite a bit (easily check this misalignment by [audacity](https://www.audacityteam.org/download/))

 ```
 pip install -r requirements.txt